Mookeis/CP317-W2018-G3/documents/Subby-Design.md

   * Users can also add filters to their listing, enabling their listing to be included in more refined searches.

 ## 2.3.
 Contact Sublet Owners
-* Users can contact sublet owners through the Subby platform.
+* Users can contact sublet owners through the Subby platform's "Contact Sublessor?".
   * An e-mail will be sent to the sublet owner's registered e-mail address and will include the attached message and the e-mail address with which the user registered.
   * The sublet owner will then be able to contact the user directly.